pauljeter/pauljeter-astro/src/content/blog/bootstrap-3-tips-and-tricks-you-still-might-not-know.md

 ```

 Custom Container Sizes
-Like it or not, sometimes you’ll be working on a design that doesn’t follow a grid system or a designer who likes to push the boundaries farther and use different grid column sizes on different rows throughout a page and / or site.
-Bootstrap columns automatically fill to it’s parent container.
+Like it or not, sometimes you'll be working on a design that doesn't follow a grid system or a designer who likes to push the boundaries farther and use different grid column sizes on different rows throughout a page and / or site.
+Bootstrap columns automatically fill to it's parent container.
 So if you need a smaller container or a larger container, you can easily extend the Bootstrap core and make your own container classes.
-Here’s an example:
+Here's an example:

 ```css
 @media (min-width: 768px) {